tytydraco/yessleep/out/Welcome_to_Heaven.md

 "Mum?
 Dad?
 What are you doing here?"

 "Eleanor!"
 My mother got up from the sofa and hugged me so tight that all the air left my lungs.
-"What do you mean?
+"Why do you think we're here?
 You sent me all those strange texts and you wouldn't answer any of my calls, we got worried about you!"

 "What texts?"
 Ian asked and I shrugged.
 I had no idea what she was talking about.